-In September 2016 she joined the Department of War Studies from Sheffield University, where she was a Lecturer in International Politics.
+In September 2016 she joined the Department of War Studies from the University of Sheffield, where she was a Lecturer in International Politics.
 Dr Leveringhaus was previously a Junior Research Fellow (2012), a British Academy Postdoctoral Research Fellow (2012-15) and Stipendiary Lecturer in International Relations (2014-15) at the University of Oxford.
-Nicola completed her DPhil at St. Antony’s College, University of Oxford, under the supervision of Professor Rosemary Foot.
-Her thesis examined China’s engagement with global nuclear order since 1949.
+Nicola completed her DPhil at St Antony’s College, University of Oxford, under the supervision of Professor Rosemary Foot.
+Her thesis examined China’s engagement with the global nuclear order since 1949.

 During her doctoral studies, she was a visiting scholar at Tsinghua University in Beijing, China and a pre-doctoral fellow at the James Martin Center for Nonproliferation Studies in Monterey, California.

 Prior to starting her DPhil, Dr Leveringhaus was a research fellow at the then International Policy Institute based in King’s College London, conducting research for Professor Wyn Bowen on nuclear proliferation in Northeast Asia.
 During this time, she also conducted research on Jihadist terrorism with Professor Javier Jordan of the University of Granada in Spain.

 - BScEcon (Hons) International Politics and Strategic Studies, University of Aberystwyth

 - MA International Relations, London School of Economics and Political Science